banesullivan/localtileserver/README.md

 - `get_leaflet_tile_layer` accepts either an existing `TileClient` or a path from which to create a `TileClient` under the hood.
 - The color palette choices come from [`palettable`](https://jiffyclub.github.io/palettable/).
+- If matplotlib is installed, any matplotlib colormap name cane be used a palette choice